Loading Mouse GIF

 The Donating Investigator (DI) must read and agree to the MMRRC terms and conditions and complete the web-based application form.
 Generally, a published reference or a preprint is required.
 Once the strain is accepted, the DI must provide additional breeding and husbandry information and a genotyping protocol (or phenotyping method).
 Additionally, they need to submit MMRRC's Donor Material Transfer Agreement signed by the DI and an authorized official of their institution (e.g., a Technology Transfer Coordinator), and provide a recent Health Status Report for the strain's colony.
 (See Overview of Strain Submission Process for additional information.)

 The donating investigator (or their institution's Technology Transfer official) may elect to limit MMRRC distribution of their strain to non-profit or academic institutions by selecting this option on the MMRRC's Donor MTA form.
-The MMRRC will not knowingly distribute or ship such strains to any commercial entity, but will refer inquires from such for-profit entities back to the donor and their institution in order to obtain the material.
+The MMRRC will not knowingly distribute or ship such strains to any commercial entity, but will refer inquiries from such for-profit entities back to the donor and their institution in order to obtain the material.

 The donating investigator (or their institution's Technology Transfer official) may elect to require a licensing agreement be in place prior to MMRRC distribution of their strain to commercial or for-profit entities by selecting this option on the MMRRC's Donor MTA form.
 Upon receiving an order for the line from a commercial or for-profit entity, the MMRRC will direct the commercial entity back to the donor and their institution in order to negotiate and execute a licensing agreement; once the licensing agreement is in place, the MMRRC will proceed with order processing and fulfillment.